 For example, studies suggest that women are less likely to continue with their drug abuse problem for an extended period of time before seeking treatment.
 However, women join rehabilitation centers with more severe physical, psychological, and social problems.
-Those going through detox for women may experience significantly different withdrawal symptoms compared to men.
+Those going through female detox may experience significantly different withdrawal symptoms compared to men.

 The physiological profile of an addict is a factor that determines the effects of withdrawing from a given drug.
 A woman’s undergoing drug rehabilitation or women detox may experience more severe withdrawal symptoms due to issues such as menopause, hormones, pregnancy, and fertility.